CURIE

 The square brackets may be used to prevent ambiguities between CURIEs and regular URIs, yielding so-called safe CURIEs.

 QNames (the namespace prefixes used in XML) often are used as a CURIE, and may be considered a type of CURIE.
-CURIEs, as defined by the W3C, will be better defined and may include checking.
 Unlike QNames, the part of a CURIE after the colon does not need to conform to the rules for XML element names.

 The first W3C Working Draft of CURIE syntax was released 7 March 2007.

 The final recommendation was released 16 December 2010.

 Example

-This example is based on one from the W3C Working Draft 7 March 2007, using a QName syntax within XHTML.
+This example is based on one from the aforementioned draft, using a QName syntax within XHTML.